Is UWorld Worth $400+? An Honest Look in 2026

 For students with budget flexibility: yes, UWorld is worth it

-If you can afford it, UWorld is the gold standard for real, documented reasons.
+If you can afford it, UWorld justifies its price for real, documented reasons.
 The explanation quality is genuinely the best available.
 The question volume is sufficient for a full dedicated period.
 The community ubiquity means your preparation aligns with what everyone around you is doing.

 If money is not a binding constraint, there is no strong argument against using UWorld for your dedicated study period.